 The following hypothetical scenarios may be helpful to illustrate the general rules on defamation:

 A colleague posts on a Facebook page for SLPs with expertise in swallowing, "Did you see that Sue Smith is speaking at this online seminar?
 Sue is a terrible speaker.
 I am SO not going!"

 Is this statement defamatory?
 No. The quality of an individual’s speaking skills is a matter of opinion, not fact, because different listeners often rate the same speaker quite differently.

 Before you post on any social media platform, thoughtfully consider your comments to ensure that you are compliant with the Code.
 The most professional and collegial course is to refrain from making disparaging comments.
-If you are concerned that either you or a colleague may have crossed the line in the use of social media, although it may not rise to a Code violation, there are several practical options you can consider.
+If you are concerned that either you or a colleague may have crossed the line in the use of social media, although it may not rise to a Code of Ethics violation, there are several practical options you can consider.